Bust the bloat: All about period bloating

 The highlights:

-- Period-related hormones can also trigger compulsive eating and negative feelings about your body – so it’s important to be extra kind to yourself when PMSing or on your period
+- Period-related hormones can also trigger compulsive eating and negative feelings about your body.
+It’s important to be extra kind to yourself when PMSing or on your period

-- Avoiding salty, sugary, or processed foods and instead sticking to fresh fruits and veggies, healthy fats, and lean protein sources can fight bloat naturally
+- Avoiding salty, sugary, or processed foods.
+Instead, stick to fresh fruits and veggies, healthy fats, and lean protein sources that can fight bloat naturally

 - Getting enough sleep, exercising, and staying mega-hydrated will also keep your belly happy and minimize bloating